 The Leuchars Story

 Aviation at Leuchars dates back to 1911 with a balloon squadron of the Royal Engineers setting up a training camp in Tentsmuir Forest.
 They were soon joined in the skies by the 'string and sealing wax' aircraft ofthe embryo Royal Flying Corps; such aircraft favoured the sands of St Andrews,where not the least of the attractions was the availability of fuel from local garages.

 Like so many RAF stations, the airfield itself owes its existence to the hot stimulus of war, and work began on levelling the existing site on Reres Farm in 1916.
 From the beginning, Leuchars was intended as a training unit, being termed a 'Temporary Mobilisation Station' taking aspiring aircrew from initial flying training through to fleet co-operation work.
 Building was still underway when the Armistice was signed in 1918.
 Most wasmade of Leuchars' maritime location when it was designated a Naval FleetTraining School, eventually to undertake the training of 'naval spotting' crews who acted as eyes for the Royal Navy's capital ships.

+The unit was formally named 'Royal Air Force Leuchars' in March 1920, but nevertheless retained its strong naval links.
 As the Navy embraced the value of aviation, the aircraft carrier was added to its inventory.
-Many of the flights 'dedicated' to Leuchars were detached to such vessels for months at a time, with light and dark blue uniforms apparently mixing happily together.
+Many of the flights 'dedicated' to Leuchars were detached to such vessels for months at a time, with light and dark blue uniforms mixing happily together.
 At St Andrews, the citizens were not unaware of the potential use of aviation and attempts were made to use aircraft as a means of transport for golfing enthusiasts.
 More successful werethe barn-storming displays of the flying circuses which were extremely popular in the city.

 In 1935 Leuchars became home to Number 1 Flying Training School (No 1 FTS) and ranges for practice bombing were established in Tentsmuir Forest.
-As the war clouds gathered over Europe its maritime position ensured that Leuchars would come to enjoy a more warlike role.
+As the war clouds gathered over Europe its maritime position ensured that Leuchars would come to enjoy a more war-like role.
 No 1 FTS moved to Netheravon and the Station came under the control of Coastal Command.
 With the arrival of 224 and 233 Squadrons in August 1938 the Station enjoyed an operational rather than training role for the first time.

 On the second day of the war a Hudson of 224 Squadron attacked a Dornier 18 over the North Sea with inconclusive results but became the first British aircraft to engage the enemy in World War II.
-In February 1940, application and endurance secured their just reward when another 224 Squadron Hudson located the German prison ship the Altmark which allowed for its interception by HMS Cossack and the liberation of over 200 British prisoners.
+In February 1940, another 224 Squadron Hudson located the German prison ship the Altmark which allowed for its interception by HMS Cossack and the liberation of over 200 British prisoners.
 Leuchars remained an active Station to the end of the War, concentrating on anti-submarine and anti-shipping strikes.

 With the contraction of the Air Force in peacetime, life at Leuchars returned to a more gentle pace, hosting a school for general reconnaissance and the St Andrews University Air Squadron complete with Tiger Moths.
 In May 1950 Leuchars entered the jet age as it passed from Coastal to Fighter Command and Meteors of 222 Squadron made the Station their new home.
-In time, the first generation of jet aircraft such as the Meteor and Vampire have given way to the Javelin, the Hunter, the Lightning, the Phantom and the Tornado.
+In time, the first generation of jet aircraft such as the Meteor and Vampire gave way to the Javelin, the Hunter, the Lightning, the Phantom, Tornado and Typhoon.

+April 2003 saw the Tornado F3 Conversion Unit (OCU), 56(Reserve) Squadron, operating from RAF Leuchars.
+In April 2008, 56 (Reserve)Squadron amalgamated with 43 (Fighter) Squadron.
+The new merged squadron was 43(Fighter) Squadron.
 July 2009, 43 (Fighter) Squadron, saw its formal disbandment parade and flypast at RAF Leuchars.
 The parade was held on the Squadron’s flight-line to mark the casing of the Squadron’s Colours.

-March 2011, 111 (Fighter) Squadron, saw its formal disbandment parade and flypast at RAF Leuchars.
-The parade was held on the Squadron’s flight-line to mark the casing of the Squadron’s Colours.
-Number 6 Sqn took over responsibility for providing the northern element of the Quick Reaction Alert force, providing aircraft and crews on high alert to scramble and intercept unidentified aircraft approaching UK airspace.
+In March 2011, 111 (Fighter) Squadron, saw its formal disbandment parade and flypast at RAF Leuchars.
+Number 6Sqn took over responsibility for providing the northern element of the Quick Reaction Alert Force, providing aircraft and crews on high alert to scramble and intercept unidentified aircraft approaching UK airspace.